ElenaLomako/Crowdfunding_ETL/README.md

 Created the Category and Subcategory DataFrames and created the database and ERD file

 Liams's scope of work:
-Created Create the Campaign and Contacts DataFrames
+Created the Campaign and Contacts DataFrames